postwait/esoteric-curio/source/_posts/sunw_cap-arcana.md

 ## Operating Systems

-Operating systems run on chips, of course.
-It stands to reason that if an application can check a set of CPU capabilities, then theh operating system can as well.
+Operating systems run on processors, of course.
+It stands to reason that if an application can check a set of CPU capabilities, then the operating system can as well.
 On Linux this is exposed via `/proc/cpuinfo`, but on Illumos, you can run the command `isainfo -v` to see what your processors are capable of.
 This is from a VM on my laptop: